Kit Packages Include:

 A local framing company will need to take care of the interior framing of your home, the walls, and the doors that separate the rooms.
 You can use traditional 2x4 lumber for this or light gauge steel studs.

-Insulation is, of course, essential to help keep your house at a comfortable temperature and to reduce energy costs.
-With constantly rising energy costs, maximizing energy efficiency should be a goal for any new construction today.
+Insulation is, of course, essential to help keep your home at a comfortable temperature and to reduce energy costs.
+With constantly rising energy prices, maximizing energy efficiency should be a goal for any new construction today.
 A relatively modest investment in good insulation will save you a lot in the long run.

 Insulation also helps prevent condensation and helps with soundproofing.

-The most common types of insulation in new houses are either fiberglass blanket insulation or spray foam insulation.
+The most common types of insulation in new homes are either fiberglass blanket insulation or spray foam insulation.
 Both can be purchased from your chosen building supplier or sourced locally.

 Interior and Exterior Finishing